allen-munsch/sekvo/README.md

 Sekvo is a simple and flexible Python library for piping and processing of prompts through various AI providers.

-With Sekvo, you can easily chain prompts, use multiple providers, collect metrics, validate responses, apply transformations and filters, and process prompts in parallel and batches.
+With Sekvo, you can easily chain prompts, use multiple providers, collect metrics, validate responses, apply transformations and filters, and process prompts in parallel and batches, all from the comfort of a shell.

 # quick usage and installation example